guiman/api-presenter/README.md

 # Api::Presenter

 This gem builds the basics for presenting your data using the media type described in the [api doc](https://github.com/ncuesta/api-doc).
-Here you will find classes to represent your resources and also the functions to convert them to json.
+Here you will find classes to represent your resources and also the functions to convert them to a ruby hash.
+It's your decision how to export them.

 ## Installation